-ENGLISH LEARNERS INSTRUCTION
+INSTRUCTION FOR ENGLISH LEARNERS

-The goal of English Learners (ELs) services is to transition ELs from the EL program within two to five years, depending on their English language levels.
-The W-APT Language Proficiency Test is administered when a student initially enrolls to determine their level of English proficiency and used to design instruction for academic language development.
-The students' English proficiency level is monitored annually with the WIDA ACCESS 2.0 for ELs test, which test is administered during a window from February to March for all students identified as ELs.
-EL services are provided until they meet state-designated exit criteria, when they are exited from the English as a Second Language (ESL) program and their parents are notified.
-Exited students are monitored for four years to ensure academic success.
+The goal of targeted instruction for English Language Learners (ELs) is to provide language and academic support to students who are multilingual.
+When a student initially enrolls, the WIDA Screener, a language proficiency assessment, is administered to determine the student's level of English proficiency and the scores are used to design instruction for academic language development.
+The students' English proficiency progress is monitored annually with the WIDA ACCESS 2.0 for ELs assessment, which is administered during a window (January-March) to all students identified as ELs.
+EL services are provided during English Language Development (ELD) Reading encore courses until students meet the state-designated exit criteria (composite score of 4.8 or higher).
+When students exit from the English Language Learners program their parents are notified.
+Exited students are monitored for four years to ensure continued academic success.